 - Heat fixing

-Bacterial smear consists of a thin film of bacterial culture or inoculum.
-For the preparation of smear, we need to perform the following steps like:
+A bacterial smear appears as a thin film of bacterial culture.
+For the smear preparation, we need to perform the following steps:

 - Take a clean, grease-free glass slide.

-- Add a drop of distilled water at the centre of the glass slide.
+- Add a drop of distilled water to the centre of the glass slide.

-- Then add inoculum from the bacterial culture with the help of sterilized inoculating loop on the glass slide.
+- Then, add inoculum from the bacterial culture with a sterilized inoculating loop on the glass slide.

 - After that, mix the inoculum with a drop of distilled water to make a thin film by uniformly rotating the inoculating loop until a thin bacterial film is formed.

 - Heat fixing helps in the fixation of a specimen to the glass slide.

-- Heat fixing helps the stain to penetrate into the smear.
+- Heat fixing helps the stain to penetrate the smear.

-It is the last and the most crucial step which colours the bacterial cells and makes it visible, through which one can identify the morphological characteristics of the bacteria through microscopic examination, once the cells get stained.
-This stage involves the following steps as follows:
+It is the last and the most crucial step, in which one can identify the morphological characteristics of the bacteria through microscopic examination, once the cells get stained.
+This stage involves the following steps, which are as follows: